 Our information was subsequently backed up by info from Enthusiastic Citizen, a leaker with a stellar track record, that claims Intel will announce the full Raptor Lake details at the Intel Innovation event on September 28 in tandem with reviews being published that same day.
-Retail availability for the K-series SKUs will reportedly arrive on October 17 along with the Z790 motherboards.
+Preorders will purportedly begin on October 13, and retail availability for the K-series SKUs will arrive on October 20 along with the Z790 motherboards.
 Non-K CPUs and the B760 and H760 chipsets reportedly won't be announced until January 5, 2023, at CES, with retail availability in the second half of that month.

 Intel 13th-Gen Raptor Lake Specifications and Features